SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§10.14)https://en.wikipedia.org/wiki/Voiced_alveolar_approximant
 https://en.wikipedia.org/wiki/Voiced_retroflex_approximant
-These consonants [ ﻿ɹ], ﻿ [ɻ] are misclassified as approximants.
+These consonants [ ﻿ɹ﻿ ], [ ﻿ɻ﻿ ] are misclassified as approximants.
 The correct definition is that they are voiced fricatives, articulated with the tip of the tongue on the alveolar ridge.

 ##### [﻿](§10.15)*( ﻿4﻿ ) The velar click is being confused with the lateral click:*